Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 #### Domain
 An event **[domain](https://docs.microsoft.com/azure/event-grid/event-domains)** is a management tool for large numbers of Event Grid topics related to the same application.
 They allow you to publish events to thousands of topics.
 Domains also give you authorization and authentication control over each topic.
 For more information, visit [Event domain overview](https://docs.microsoft.com/azure/event-grid/event-domains).

-When you create an event domain, a publishing endpoint for this domain is made available to you.
-This process is similar to creating an Event Grid Topic.
-The only difference is that, when publishing to a domain, you must specify the topic within the domain that you'd like the event to be delivered to.

 #### Event schemas
 An **[event](https://docs.microsoft.com/azure/event-grid/concepts#events)** is the smallest amount of information that fully describes something that happened in the system.
 When a custom topic or domain is created, you must specify the schema that will be used when publishing events.

 Event Grid supports multiple schemas for encoding events.

-##### Event Grid schema
-While you may configure your topic to use a [custom schema](https://docs.microsoft.com/azure/event-grid/input-mappings), it is more common to use the already-defined Event Grid schema.
-See the specifications and requirements [here](https://docs.microsoft.com/azure/event-grid/event-schema).

-##### CloudEvents v1.0 schema
-Another option is to use the CloudEvents v1.0 schema.
-[CloudEvents](https://cloudevents.io/) is a Cloud Native Computing Foundation project which produces a specification for describing event data in a common way.
-The service summary of CloudEvents can be found [here](https://docs.microsoft.com/azure/event-grid/cloud-event-schema).

- **Note:** It is important to know if your topic supports CloudEvents or EventGridEvents before publishing.
-If you send to a topic that does not support the schema of the event you are sending, the service will return an error.

 ##### System Topics
 A **[system topic](https://docs.microsoft.com/azure/event-grid/system-topics)** in Event Grid represents one or more events published by Azure services such as Azure Storage or Azure Event Hubs.
 For example, a system topic may represent all blob events or only blob creation and blob deletion events published for a specific storage account.